 How to Send an Email Requesting a Reference for a Job

-You probably have a lot of people that would be willing to act as a reference for you, and it’s a good idea to give some thought as to who will be the best at endorsing you for this particular position.
+You probably know a lot of people who are willing to act as a reference for you and it’s a good idea to give some thought as to who will be the best at endorsing you for this particular position.

 Professional references are a good choice, mainly because they have seen you in a corporate or work environment.
 They can attest to your work skills, and how you interact with colleagues and supervisors.
 They may even have a contact at your target company.

 Of course, there are times when using a character or personal reference might be a good choice as well.
 If you don’t have a lot of experience in your chosen field, or if your last supervisor wasn’t your biggest fan, you may want to seek references from alternative sources.
 If someone you know personally has a contact at your target company, that can be very useful as well.

 Ask for Permission From the References

 After you've narrowed down your list of the best possible references for your job search, it's time to ask for permission to include them as references.

 It’s not a good idea to list someone as a reference on a job application if you haven’t asked them about being a reference for you.

 When writing to ask someone to provide a recommendation, be sure to reference your connection and explain why you feel they would make an ideal reference.